 Students must study the following modules for 120 credits:

 DEVELOPMENTAL SPEECH AND LANGUAGE DIFFICULTIES

-this module will build upon knowledge and skills acquired during Foundations and Disorder of Fluency modules to develop key theoretical and practical considerations when working with children with developmental speech and language difficulties.
-Students will address: #key principles of developmental, linguistic, phonetics, psychological, sociological, biological and educational frameworks in which to consider developmental speech, language and communication difficulties in children; #current theories and approaches to classification, assessment and intervention of developmental speech, language and communication difficulties in children; #decision making processes in the cycle of intervention within the relevant theoretical frameworks; #the impact of speech, language and/or communication difficulties and disorders in relation to profiles of typically developing children.
+Within the degree's integrated, Problem-Based Learning (PBL) structure this module will build upon knowledge and skills acquired during Foundations and Disorders of Fluency modules to develop key theoretical and practical considerations when working with children with developmental speech and language difficulties.
+Students will address: #key principles of developmental, linguistic, phonetics, psychological, sociological, biological and educational frameworks in which to consider developmental speech and language difficulties in children. #current theories and approaches to classification and assessment of developmental speech and language difficulties. #approaches and techniques for intervention in developmental speech and language difficulties. #decision making processes in the cycle of intervention within the relevant theoretical frameworks. #the impact of developmental speech and language difficulties on health, wellbeing, education and quality of life.

 DISORDERS OF FLUENCY

 Within the degree's integrated, Problem-Based Learning (PBL) structure, this module will build upon knowledge and skills developed during the Foundations Module to introduce the key theoretical and practical considerations when working with children and adults with fluency disorders.
 Students will address: #The impact of different disorders of fluency in relation to profiles of speech and language development in childhood and beyond. #The contribution of the disciplines of biology, communication sciences, psychology and sociology to this area, and the integration of this knowledge within the context of the client group. #Assessment, clinical decision-making and intervention in speech and language therapy practice.